arman-payandeh/arman-payandeh/README.md

 - Deep learning frameworks such as TensorFlow and Keras
 - Cloud computing platforms such as AWS and Azure

-## **Experience:** :briefcase:
-### **AI Developer**, [Organization], [Dates]
-- Design, develop, and deploy machine learning models to meet and support business needs.
-- Collaborate with cross-functional teams to identify opportunities for automation and process improvement.
-- Implement computer vision solutions using open-source libraries such as OpenCV.
-- Provide guidance and mentorship to junior team members.
-- Participate in hackathons and AI-focused events to stay up-to-date on latest trends and techniques.

-1. Social media chatbots that provide customer service support
-2. Fraud detection systems that analyze financial transactions
-3. Speech recognition and translation apps for real-time communication
-4. Personalized recommendation engines for e-commerce platforms
-5. Automated sentiment analysis of customer reviews and feedback
-6. Predictive maintenance systems for machinery and equipment
-7. Automated image and video tagging and classification system
-8. Autonomous driving and vehicle navigation systems
-9. Image recognition systems for security surveillance
-10. AI-powered chatbots for mental health counseling and therapy
-11. Intelligent education platform that provides personalized learning experiences
-12. Medical diagnosis systems that analyze medical images, patient data, and symptoms
-13. Natural language processing and generation systems for conversational bots and assistants
-14. Automated customer response systems that integrate with call centers
-15. Smart energy systems that optimize energy usage in buildings and cities
-16. Intelligent chatbots that provide legal advice and support services
-17. Predictive analytics for supply chain optimization and demand forecasting
-18. AI-powered fraud detection and prevention systems for credit card companies
-19. Smart wearable devices that enable real-time biometric monitoring and analysis
-20. Computer vision systems for quality control and grading of products in manufacturing processes

 ## **References:** :book:
 Available upon request.